 Joe Corrie (1894–1968) was a poet, miner and playwright.
-'The greatest Scots poet since Burns', according to T.S Eliot, and once described as a Welsh Scot,…Continue
+'The greatest Scots poet since Burns', according to T.S Eliot, and once described as a Welsh Scot, his poems were inspired by the mining communities of West Fife.…Continue

 Added by CHRIS HOWELL on October 24, 2014 at 11:00 — No Comments

-In Time O'Strife is a well-constructed drama with evocative music and dance that strikes a chord in human…Continue
+In Time O'Strife is a well-constructed drama with evocative music and dance that strikes a chord in human emotions.…Continue

 Added by CHRIS HOWELL on October 24, 2014 at 10:13 — No Comments